counsyl/hgvs/README.md

 The library does assume that genome sequence is available through a `pygr` compatible `SequenceFileDB` object.
-For an example of writing a wrapper for a different genome sequence back-end, see `hgvs.tests.genome.MockGenome`.
+For an example of writing a wrapper for a different genome sequence back-end, see [hgvs/tests/genome.py].